tor-on-synology/tor-hidden-webserver/README.md

 Ask questions using the issues page : https://github.com/tor-on-synology/tor-hidden-webserver/issues ...

-# What do this container ?
+# What does this container do ?

 This container starts a webserver (lighttpd) and create the tor hidden service.
 Both processes are launched in the same container using supervisor.
 No need to expose a port on the docker container or to configure router.
 The webserver is configured to only serve static html pages for security reasons.